That Handsome Devil: History

 In 2011, That Handsome Devil released their third album, The Heart Goes to Heaven, The Head Goes to Hell, to favorable reviews.
 This album includes their most listened to track, "Charlie's Inferno".
 The band supported the album with a tour and the launch of an independent website.
 The album was financed in part by a fundraising effort on project startup service Kickstarter, raising $6,013 after a month.

 That Handsome Devil announced their fourth EP, The Jungle Book, in 2012, available for free on their website.
 The album consists of covers of several songs from the original Disney movie.

 In September 2014, That Handsome Devil released the first single, "$=♡", from their forthcoming album.
 In November, the band released the album Drugs & Guns For Everyone on their YouTube channel.

-In April of 2017, That Handsome Devil released the EP History is a Suicide Note on Bandcamp.
+In April 2017, That Handsome Devil released the EP History is a Suicide Note on Bandcamp.
 The album notably contains heavy political theming in the songs "Pendulumonium" and "Savages", with the latter and a song "Emergency" from the same album having a music video created for them.

 In 2021, Your Parents are Sellouts was released as a studio album.
 The album features themes of crime, such as drug possession, and violence, especially in young people, clearly separating their thoughts from those of older generations.

-On 25 October 2024, the band released their next album, Exploitopia.
+On October 25, 2024, the band released their next album, Exploitopia.
 The album covers themes involving religion and continues the band's long tradition of references to addiction and death.